-C 11 C .: 1TT . - 1

 General Information and History 1

 Investment Objective and Policies 1

 Repurchases and Transfers of Shares 4

 Management of PREDEX 7

 Codes of Ethics 10

-Proxy Voting Policies and Procedures 10
+Proxy Voting Policies and Procedures 11

 Control Persons and Principal Holders 11

-Investment Advisory and Other Services 11
+Investment Advisory and Other Services 12

 Portfolio Managers 13

 Allocation of Brokerage 15

 Tax Status 15

 Other Information 17

 Independent Registered Public Accounting Firm 17

 Financial Statements 17

 Appendix - Adviser Proxy Voting Policies and Procedures A-1

-FACTS WHAT DOES PREDEX DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES PREDEX DO WITH YO UR PERSONAL INFORMATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
-The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: Social Security number Assets Retirement Assets Transaction History Checking Account Information Purchase History Account Balances Account Transactions Wire Transfer Instructions When you are no longer our customer, we continue to share your information as described in this notice.
-How?
-All financial companies need to share customers' personal information to run their everyday business.
+The types of personal information we colle can include: ect and share depend on the product or service you have with us.
+This information Social Security number Purchase History Assets Account Balances Retirement Assets Account Transactions Transaction History Wire Transfer Instructions Checking Account Information When you are no longer our customer, we continue to share your information as described in this notice.
+How? omers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons PREDEX chooses to share; and whether you can limit this sharing.